 Not a Member of Amazon Prime?

 Amazon offers free 2-day shipping for most items listed as “Prime” on their site.
 In order to get this free shipping, you need to be a member of Amazon Prime.
-If you are not currently a member, and want to try it out for free, they are offering a 30 Day Free Trial.
-If you get all your holiday shopping done within this 30 days, great!
+If you are not currently a member and want to try it out for free, they are offering a 30 Day Free Trial.
+If you get all your holiday shopping done within these 30 days, great!